raph2d68/ML-project-road_seg/README.md

 - **Ressource_folder** contains the test and train images, with their groundtruth.

-- **prediction** is a subfolder that contains the images used for the final prediction.
+- **prediction** is a subfolder in the above mentioned that contains the images used for the final prediction.

 ## Scripts  :